hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 #### Layer-wise organisation into a network

+These neurons can be arranged into layers to form a *neural network* that on the outer layers match the shape of our input and our output.
+For us, this is a vector of 784 numbers coming in, and 10 numbers going out.
+The layer in the middle is called the *hidden layer* since we don’t directly access it on the input or the output.
+It can be of arbitrary size, and this is the sort of thing that defines the *architecture* of the network.

+In neural network parlance this is called a two layer network or a one hidden layer network.
+We can have as many of these hidden layers as we need.

+Shown below of the network are some equations in matrix-vector form that represent the operations performed by the layers.
+We have our input.
+The hidden layer first does a linear operation with some weights and biases.
+We then subject it to the simplest non-linearity (a piece-wise linear function called rectified linear unit shown on the graph).
+And finally we stack an additional matrix-vector linear operation to bring our output back to the size we want, 10 numbers going out.

+That's it.

+If you read some neural network theory you'll soon stumble across the fact that this architecture, a network with a single hidden layer can approximate any functional form.
+This doesn’t get the mind-blown JIF (GIF?) because if you look at the proofs you'll realise they cheat with having as many neurons as they need in the hidden layer.
+And then Weierstrass approximation theorem or whatever and you’re done.

+{{< figure src="/images/writing/artistic-style-transfer/neural-network.svg" title="TODO: Some example neural networks." >}}

+TODO: Note that this allows for a now classic architecture that employs matrix multiplications interwoven with nonlinear *activation* functions.

 TODO: Talk about organising collections of neurons into (acyclic) graphs.
 This introduces the fully-connected (FC) layer.
 More layers allow for more nonlinearity, even though each neuron is barely nonlinear.

-{{< figure src="/images/writing/artistic-style-transfer/neural-network.svg" title="TODO: Some example neural networks." >}}

-TODO: Note that this allows for a now classic architecture that employs matrix multiplications interwoven with nonlinear *activation* functions.

 #### Some technicalities